 The Index Service supports the creation of primary and secondary indexes on items stored within Couchbase databases.
 Indexes enable and enhance the performance of query operations.

 The Index Service creates indexes from predefined subsets of bucket data.
 The Query Service relies on indexes provided by the Index Service.

 The SQL++ query language instructs the Index Service to create indexes.
 The Index Service can create two types of indexes:

-Secondary: Based on an attribute within a document.
+Based on an attribute within a document.
 The value associated with the attribute can be of any type: scalar, object, or array.

-Like the other Couchbase services, the Index Service can be deployed during cluster creation, or by adding it to an existing cluster.
-The Index Service depends on the Data Service for underlying functionality, and depends on the Query Service for creating and managing indexes via the N1QL query language.
-These services must also be deployed on the cluster in order to use the Index Service.
-(Information about how these services interact with one another can be found in the Couchbase Server documentation.)
+Like the other Couchbase services, you can deploy the Index Service during database creation or by adding it to an existing database.
+The Index Service depends on the Data Service for underlying functionality and the Query Service for creating and managing indexes using the SQL++ query language.
+For more information about how these services interact, see Couchbase Server | Indexes.